aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/020_eks/_index.en.md

-+++
+---
-title = "Amazon EKS"
+title: "Amazon EKS"
-chapter = false
+chapter: false
-weight = 10
+weight: 10
-+++
+services: true
+---

-In this section we will cover working with containers running on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (Amazon EKS).
+In this section we will cover working with containers running on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS).
 For this setup we'll be using the following test architecture:

 {{< img "EKSCluster-with-user.png" "Image of architecture to be injected with chaos" >}}